Recap / The Simpsons S 14 E 11 Barting Over

 - While Homer was never a saint to begin with, this episode takes a more serious view on his callous and abusive behaviour, resulting in Bart deciding to emancipate himself.

-- Hoist by His Own Petard: This is the only episode where Bart returns the favor to Homer.
-Unlike Homer strangling Bart with his hands, however, Bart strangles Homer in a more violent manner: using Homer's belt.
+- Hoist by His Own Petard: This is one of the few (if not the only) episode where Bart returns the favor to Homer.
+Unlike Homer strangling Bart with his hands, however, Bart (being too small to wrap his hands around his father's neck) strangles Homer in a considerably more violent manner: using Homer's belt.